 Unfortunately, the program doesn’t include collision and comprehensive coverage.
 This means that damage to your car won’t be part of California’s program.
 You’ll have to add that to your policy on your own if you can afford it.
 Keep in mind that California only offers the bare minimum to you as part of its low-income program.

-The State of New Jersey provides a way for low-income people to get help with their car insurance.
+The State of New Jersey provides a way for low-income people to get help with auto coverage.
 New Jersey calls this program the Special Auto Insurance Policy (SAIP).
 It’s meant to help those who are at risk of not getting coverage because of a lack of “financial resources.”

 Note that this policy isn’t free.
 It costs $360 upfront or $365 in “two installments.”
 It also doesn’t cover property damage liability or collision and comprehensive coverage.
 To be eligible for New Jersey’s policy, you’ll need to enroll for Federal Medicaid with Hospitalization.